 Now type in the targeted computer names, separated with a semicolon, then clicked on Check Names button.
 If it typed correctly, the names will be underlined as shown in the picture below.

 Make sure that all targeted computers has now been added to the group member then click OK to confirm.
+After adding computers to the group, restart the computer for group membership to take effect.

 3. Modify the GPO Security Filtering